Ruslana-Kuzmina/education/up_skill/IT_Fundamentals/Basic_of_Computer_Science/8-Productivity_Tools.md

 ## Hotkeys

-One way to increase your work productivity is to use hotkeys (also called keyboard shortcuts) while interacting with an operating system or an application.
+One way to increase your work productivity is to use ёs (also called keyboard shortcuts) while interacting with an operating system or an application.
 A **hotkey** is a key or a special combination of keys on a keyboard; pressing a hotkey enables the performance of a certain task.
 Exactly what task will be performed after pressing